Why get a Master's degree in Nursing: Evidence-Based Nursing?

 Registered nurses (RNs) who have successfully passed the NCLEX-RN, currently hold an unencumbered, active RN license in the United States, and who hold a baccalaureate degree in either nursing or another field can be considered for admission.
 Applicants are required to have a good academic record and completion of coursework in statistics and research.
 The following is required:

-6. 3 letters of recommendation (1 academic and 2 from current nursing professionals with graduate education).
-Letters of recommendation should be substantial.
-Referee's credentials should be included on reference form.
+- 3 letters of recommendation Professional references should be substantial, and an academic reference is recommended.
 Letters of recommendation from family or friends are not acceptable.

 RNs whose baccalaureate degree is in a field other than nursing may apply to the master of science degree in nursing (MS) program and will be considered for the track that is commensurate with their clinical experience based on faculty discretion.